Academics

 Description

-Students in the Neurology clerkship will be assigned to either the University of Chicago Medical Center site, or the NorthShore Medical University site in Evanston.
+Students in the Neurology clerkship will be assigned to either the University of Chicago Medical Center site, or the NorthShore Medical University site in Evanston (only by request).
 Clinical training at the two sites is similar in breadth and depth of patient exposure and educational content, with some differences in the structure and specific focus of the clinical rotations.
-Students are assigned on the basis of a lottery, but can communicate site preferences to be accommodated when possible.
-Students at both sites will be provided a joint orientation session on the first day of the clerkship, and receive parallel didactic training.
-Students from both sites will re-convene at UCMC for testing on the last day of the clerkship.
+Students at both sites will receive parallel didactic training.
+Students from both sites will re-convene at UCMC for OSCE testing on the last day of the clerkship.

 The UCMC Clerkship Site

-During the 4 week clerkship, students participate in several venues, including the adult neurology inpatient ward, the Neurointensive care unit, the adult outpatient neurology subspecialty clinics and the neurology consult service.
-Two weeks will be spent on the Adult Inpatient ward, where students will make rounds with residents, attend morning conferences, and participate in daily rounds, Monday through Saturday.
+During the 2 week clerkship, students participate in several venues, including the adult neurology inpatient ward, the consult service, the stroke service, and the adult/pediatric outpatient neurology subspecialty clinics.
+One week will be spent on an inpatient service, where students will round with residents, attend conferences, and participate in daily rounds, Monday through Friday plus one weekend day.
 Students will help admit new patients and follow established patients, monitoring their examinations and assisting in care.
-Students will take call through midnight with their assigned resident.
+Students will take call once per week through 8 PM with a resident.
 The goal of this rotation is experience in hands-on evaluation and management of acute neurological problems.

 The Northshore University HealthSystem Clerkship Site

-At the NorthShore University HealthSystem site, the clerkship is directed by Dr. Octavia Kincaid.
-The third year neurology clerkship at NorthShore University is an intensive clinical exposure to neurological patients.
+At the NorthShore University HealthSystem site, the clerkship is directed by Dr. Megan Shanks.
+The third year neurology clerkship at NorthShore University is a broad clinical exposure to neurological patients.
 At NorthShore, students rotate through the inpatient general Neurology consult service, the stroke consult service, and the Neurology outpatient clinics, experiencing a wide variety of neurologic disorders and treatment options.

 During the Neurology Consult service rotation students will perform histories and physicals on assigned patients and develop treatment plans including a differential diagnosis, diagnostic work-up and treatment recommendations.
 They will follow patients throughout their hospital stay and adjust the treatment plan as needed whether in the ICU, medical or surgical units.